-Credit Audit/LRM is an effective tool for constantly evaluating the quality of loan book and to bring about qualitative improvements in credit administration v) Portfolio Management through analysis
+Credit Audit/LRM is an effective tool for constantly evaluating the quality of loan book and to bring about qualitative improvements in credit administration

+Portfolio Management through analysis

 It is also important to have in place a system for monitoring the overall composition and quality of various credit portfolios and investments.
 With this objective, to start with, the bank has introduced a simple portfolio-monitoring framework.
 Going forward the bank will be graduating to a more sophisticated Portfolio Management model.
-Rating Migration of accounts with Rs.
-10 lacs and above is being done on half yearly and submitted to Board.
-Credit Risk Management Software (CRMS) is being implemented phase-wise.
+Rating Migration of accounts with Rs.10 lacs and above is being done on yearly basis and submitted to R.Com.
+Credit Risk Management Software (CRMS) has been implemented and used for RWA computation.
 Bank is getting prepared for adopting Advanced Approaches.

-vi) Risk Measurement
+> Risk Measurement

-At present Credit Risk is assessed through Risk rating at the individual level and through Risk Weighting of the assets at the portfolio level and capital is maintained based on Risk Weights.
+Presently, Credit Risk is assessed through Internal Risk Rating and External Risk Rating at the individual level portfolio level.
+On the basis of external rating, Risk Weighted Assets (RWAs) is computed.
+Capital is maintained on the basis of Risk Weighted Assets.
 The Bank has migrated to the Standardized approach under the New Capital Adequacy Framework (Basel II), effective 31st March 2008.

-vii) Risk Reporting System
+v) Risk Reporting System

 All credit related policies are cleared by the CRMC (which is the operational level committee for credit risk) before submission to the appropriate authorities for approval.
-Various Credit Related reporting's submitted to CRMC to enable proper monitoring.
+Various Credit Related reporting is submitted to CRMC to enable proper monitoring.

-viii)Risk Review
+vi) Risk Review

-Audit -Credit Risk Management Systems procedures and Tools are also subjected to internal audit for ensuring effectiveness.
+Credit Risk Management Systems procedures and Tools are also subjected to internal audit for ensuring effectiveness.

-PT Bank of India Indonesia Tbk has established a Risk Management Committee (RMC) and the Risk Management Unit (RMU) which is independent of the Operational Unit and the Internal Audit Unit ("Internal Audit") in the hope of overall risk management can be integrated, targeted, coordinated and sustainable.
-Furthermore, to monitor the effectiveness of implementation of tasks RMC and RMU, the Bank established a Risk Monitoring Committee which is directly responsible to the Board of Commissioners.
+PT Bank of India Indonesia Tbk has established a Risk Management Committee (RMC) and the Risk Management Unit (RMU) which is independent of the Operational Unit and the Internal Audit Unit ("Internal Audit") to have an overall integrated, targeted, coordinated and sustainable risk management framework.
+Further, to monitor the effectiveness and implementation of tasks of RMC and RMU, the Bank has established a Risk Monitoring Committee which is directly responsible to the Board of Commissioners.

 The Bank has managed 8 (eight) types of risk according to Bank of Indonesia which are credit risk, liquidity risk, market risk, operational risk, compliance risk, legal risk, reputation risk and strategic risk.
-Banks also create risk profiles which can broadly map the activity that has risks as well as potential risks that disrupt the Bank business continuity.
+Banks also create risk profiles which can broadly map the activity that has risks as well as potential risks that disrupt the Bank's business continuity.
 Assessment of risk type is a combination of the risks inherent in any functional activity (inherent risk) and risk control systems.